lzzmm/lzzmm/README.md

 **CleverYh/CleverYh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on my GitHub profile.

-Here are some ideas to get me started:

 - 🌱 I’m currently learning Mathematical Analysis, OpenCV, DeepLearning, STM32, Digital Circuit ...
 - ο(=•ω＜=)ρ⌒☆